Few spots in Ireland invoke the imagery of Irish mythology more than the Giant's Causeway along Antrim's northern coast.

-Science may explain the polygonal stones as being caused by volcanic activity, but in your mind's eye you can't help but see the giant, Finn McCool, setting his stone pathway across the waters between Ireland and Scotland to fight the Scots giant.
+Science may explain the polygonal stones as being caused by volcanic activity 60 million years ago, but in your mind's eye you can't help but see the giant, Finn McCool, setting his stepping stones across the waters between the island of Ireland and Scotland to fight the Scots giant.

-The basalt columns of stone have been photographed and written about thousands of times and are one of the top tourist attractions in Northern Ireland.
+The basalt columns have been photographed and written about thousands of times and are one of the top tourist attractions in Northern Ireland.
 So much so that an entire driving route is named for it: the Causeway Coastal Route.

 Visiting the Giant's Causeway: A Few Things You Maybe Didn't Know

 It's not a problem to bypass the visitors centre and stroll right down the hill to the Grand Causeway.

-First and foremost, the visitors centre is a terrific resource for learning about the Giant's Causeway.
+First and foremost, the visitors centre, managed by the National Trust, is a terrific resource for learning about the Giant's Causeway.
 With areas of exploration for kids and plenty of history and information for adults, a stop in here offers an amazing overview and fills in the gaps of your Causeway knowledge.

 Departing from the rear of the visitors centre you may be surprised to find that the towering columns are more than a stone's throw away.